User Needs

 3. Prioritize User-Centered Design

-Place user needs at the center of the design process throughout all efforts.
-Continuously refer back to user research and personas to inform design decisions and ensure that the design aligns with user expectations.
+Place user needs at the center of the design process—throughout all the efforts.
+It’s a vital thing to do, to continuously refer back to user research and personas—to inform design decisions, plus make sure that the design is on line with users’ expectations.

 4. Iterate and Refine

-Embrace an iterative design process that allows for continuous improvement based on user feedback.
-Regularly test and refine the design to ensure that it remains aligned with user needs as they evolve.
+Embrace an iterative design process—and be sure that it’s one that permits continuous improvement with user feedback as a basis.
+It’s a vital thing to test and refine the design regularly—to make sure that it stays aligned with user needs as they evolve.

 5. Collaborate with Cross-functional Teams

-Collaborate with stakeholders from different disciplines, such as development, marketing and customer support.
-When designers involve diverse perspectives, they can gain a holistic understanding of user needs and create comprehensive solutions.
-This is where an Agile process can come in especially handy, for instance.
+Get working with stakeholders from different disciplines—like development, marketing and customer support.
+When designers involve diverse perspectives, they can get a more holistic understanding of user needs and work to make truly comprehensive solutions.
+That’s where an Agile process can come in especially handy, for instance.

 UX Designer and Author of Build Better Products and UX for Lean Startups, Laura Klein explains how valuable cross-functional teams are in design: